Diagnosis

 This test is done with a small sample of tissue or fluid from a wound.
 The sample is collected and sent to the lab.
 It is then put into a small dish with a substance that helps organisms grow.
 This is known as a culture.
 After a period of time, the dish is checked to see what is growing.

-You may need this test if your healthcare provider thinks that your wound is infected or if you were bitten by an animal, insect, or person.
+You may need this test if your doctor thinks that your wound is infected or if you were bitten by an animal, insect, or person.

 Symptoms of an infected wound include: